CRDChesterDias/TowerDefence/README.md

   Timelines,alarms - Enemy spawning
   Shaders - Converting tower circles to balls, greying out the inventory when low on crystals Inheritance - Tower stones, Inventory Panel
-  Artwork - inventory, scorebar, enemies(Snehal, AJ); inventory, laser, fireworks bullets(Chester); Views - on level1 start the camera view is zoomed out
+  Artwork - inventory, scorebar, enemies, inventory, laser, fireworks bullets, title screen Views - on the beginning of level1, the camera view is zoomed out

 # Additional implementation
-  Conditional check for mac os to enable disable shaders Fireworks on game end can be seen with control+space Randomising the enemy path selection seen in level 2 Laser weapon implementation
+  Conditional check for mac os to enable, disable shaders Fireworks on game end can be seen with control+space Randomising the enemy path selection seen in level 2 Laser weapon implementation